simonpcouch/pal/README.md

 <!-- badges: end -->

 Pals are persistent, ergonomic LLM assistants designed to help you complete repetitive, hard-to-automate tasks quickly.
-When created, they automatically generate RStudio add-ins registered to keyboard shortcuts.
-After selecting some code, press the keyboard shortcut you’ve chosen and watch your code be rewritten.
+After selecting some code, press the keyboard shortcut you’ve chosen to trigger the pal addin, select the pal, and watch your code be rewritten.

-**Much of the documentation in this package is aspirational and its interface is likely to change rapidly.** Note, especially, that keyboard shortcuts will have to registered in the usual way (via Tools \> Modify Keyboard Shortcuts \> search “Pal”), for now.
+**Much of the documentation in this package is aspirational and its interface is likely to change rapidly.** \## Installation

-## Installation

 You can install pal like so: